-Welcome to the Department of Exercise Science and Sport Studies.
+Welcome to the Department of Kinesiology and Health.

 The fast-growing department serves more than 1,000 undergraduates, offering three science options and another in sport management.

-“It has grown by leaps and bounds,” says acting Chair Neil Dougherty.
+“It has grown by leaps and bounds,” says Neil Dougherty, a retired longtime professor and former chair.
 “The pattern of medicine today, which looks at the whole body rather than just isolated aspects of one’s life, has had a tremendous impact on our field.”

 Professors Brandon Alderman, Sara Campbell, and Greg Henderson are among the newest faculty members in the department’s science concentrations.
 The three bring a passion for teaching and research, and a commitment to addressing major public health issues through the lens of exercise.